7 tips for maintaining bright hair colorTuesday, September 30, 2014

 While we're on the subject of water, it should be noted that swimming in chlorinated water is awful for your hair color.
 (But hey, if you want to fade your hair, go for it!)
 For good measures, just keep your hair dry as much as possible!

 Even with sulfate free shampoo, you should still try to cut back on shampoo use.
 Shampoo strips your hair of it's natural oils, as well as the color.
 If you're lucky enough to not have super greasy hair (like me!) skip washing every other day and use a dry shampoo on your off days.
+My dry shampoo of choice is Aveda Shampure.
+It's a little pricey but so worth it!

 When I shampoo I try to only apply it to the roots, where my hair is most likely to become greasy, and only avoid the ends of my hair since that's what normally fades most quickly anyway.